SpellholdStudios/ViconiaFriendship/README.md

 Run **`setup-viconia.exe`** in your game folder to reinstall, un-install or otherwise change the component settings.

+#### Mac OS X

+Viconia Friendship for Mac OS X is distributed as a compressed zip archive and includes a WeiDU installer.
+Simply unpack the mod package into your Baldur's Gate II directory and run **`setup-viconia.command`**.

+To un-install, run **`setup-viconia.command`** again and select the un-install option.

 ##

 #### Note for Complete Un-installation